Upskill after you leave school

 You earn while you learn, and finish with a Level 3 or Level 4 New Zealand Certificate.

-You need to be 16 years or older when you start but there’s no upper age limit.
+You need to be 16 years or older when you start.
+There’s no upper age limit.

-- Tertiary Education Commission website - list of transitional industry training organisations
+- Tertiary Education Commission (TEC) website - TITO transitions and training organisations for apprenticeships

 Bridging and foundation courses